2'-hydroxydaidzein reductase

-Thus, the two substrates of this enzyme are 2'-hydroxy-2,3-dihydrodaidzein and NADP^{+}, whereas its 3 products are 2'-hydroxydaidzein, NADPH, and H^{+}.
+The three substrates of this enzyme are 2'-hydroxydaidzein, reduced nicotinamide adenine dinucleotide phosphate (NADPH), and a proton.
+Its products are 2'-hydroxy-2,3-dihydrodaidzein and oxidised NADP^{+}.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-CH group of donor with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is 2'-hydroxy-2,3-dihydrodaidzein:NADP+ 2'-oxidoreductase.
 Other names in common use include NADPH:2'-hydroxydaidzein oxidoreductase, HDR, and 2'-hydroxydihydrodaidzein:NADP+ 2'-oxidoreductase.
 This enzyme participates in isoflavonoid biosynthesis.